Bethel-nz/express-ctx/README.md

 # My Express Context

-A flexible Express middleware for context management, allowing you to share data across your application without modifying function signatures.
+A flexible and powerful Express middleware for managing context data across requests, allowing you to maintain request-scoped data without altering function signatures.
+This is particularly useful for sharing data such as user sessions, configurations, or any request-specific information throughout your application.

+## Features

+- **Context Data Management**: Set, get, and clear data with optional TTL (Time To Live).
+- **Hooks**: Attach hooks for monitoring actions like get, set, and errors.
+- **Global Expiry**: Automatically clear data after a specified time.
+- **Ease of Use**: Integrate seamlessly with Express without modifying function signatures.

 ## Installation